awesome-foundation/dns/README.md

 2. Add the newly created token as a Github Actions Repository Secret, under name `CLOUDFLARE_APITOKEN`
 3. Done

+## Why not Terraform?

+This got raised enough times that I wrote up an explanation, but would love to hear what people think.
+Head over to [the Why not Terraform? discussion](https://github.com/awesome-foundation/dns/discussions/3)

+## Alternatives

+This is going to be a growing list so let's keep it centralized.
+Please bring all your alternatives to the [Alternatives discussion](https://github.com/awesome-foundation/dns/discussions/4).

 ## Using a new provider

 DNSControl supports many providers, and there will be zero effort to support or document any of them except for Cloudflare which by pure coincidence is the one I use.